 If You're Depositing in Malaysia

-FD & Fixed Deposits for Japanese Residents
+FD & Fixed Deposits for Japanese Expats

 Bank Comparison [2026 Latest Edition]

-- Bottom Line First | Banks to Consider for Deposits
+- Conclusion First | Banks to Consider for Deposits

 - What Is an FD in the First Place?